 \section{Conclusion}

-In this paper, we introduce QAMO, a quality-aware multi-centroid one-class learning for speech deepfake detection.
+We have introduced QAMO, a quality-aware multi-centroid one-class learning for speech deepfake detection.
 By modeling bona fide speech with multiple quality-aware centroids, QAMO effectively preserves intra-class variability while enhancing discrimination against spoofed audio.
-Experiments across multiple benchmarks demonstrated that QAMO outperforms conventional the one-class baseline and other quality-aware method, achieving strong generalization to unseen attacks.
+Experiments on multiple benchmarks demonstrated that QAMO outperforms the conventional one-class baseline and other quality-aware methods, achieving a strong generalization to unseen attacks.
 Furthermore, the ensemble-score inference strategy was shown to stabilize decision boundaries and improve detection robustness.
 These findings highlight the importance of incorporating speech quality for building more reliable countermeasures against new deepfake attacks.